royangkr/Web3PhishingDemo/README.md

 #  Signature-phishing PBM transfer demo
+Demo phishing site that is supposed to transfer PBM tokens from one wallet to another but can be configured to steal wallet contents.
 ![Demo phishing site](https://raw.githubusercontent.com/royangkr/Web3PhishingDemo/main/transferPBMdemo.PNG "Demo phishing site")
 ## Installation
 To use this dApp, you'll need to do the following: